Enhancing deep neural networks with morphological information: Evaluation

 \subsection{Experimental settings}

-The experimental settings differ between the three evaluation tasks, so we describe them separately for each task, starting with the NER task, and followed by the DP and NER tasks.
+The experimental settings differ between the three evaluation tasks, so we describe them separately for each task, starting with the NER task and then the DP and CF tasks.
+One aspect that is common across all three tasks is that we skip the experiments involving universal features on Korean, as the features are not available for any of the bigger Korean Universal Dependencies corpora; therefore, the Stanza models cannot be used to predict them either.